ManiAm/VENTOS_Public/README.md

         tcl-dev tk-dev blt libxml2-dev zlib1g-dev default-jre \
         doxygen graphviz libwebkitgtk-1.0-0 openmpi-bin libopenmpi-dev libpcap-dev

-**Step 3:** The default tooltip background color in Ubuntu is black, which causes certain tooltips in the OMNeT++ IDE to become unreadable (black-on-black).
-This annoyance can be resolved by changing the tooltip colors in Ubuntu.
+**Step 3:** The default tool-tip background color in Ubuntu is black, which causes certain tool-tips in the OMNeT++ IDE to become unreadable (black-on-black).
+This annoyance can be resolved by changing the tool-tip colors in Ubuntu.
 Install gnome-color-chooser:

         sudo apt-get install gnome-color-chooser